4finance/micro-infra-spring/stub-runner/stub-runner/README.md

 ##### Running on an environment without a Zookeeper

-When you want to register your stubs against an already existing Zookeeper instance it's enough to provide a switch
+When you want to register your stubs against embedded Zookeeper instance it's enough to provide a switch

 ```
 -z 1234